- La empresa

 2. OVERVIEW AND BACKGROUND

-iCIMS, Inc. and its subsidiaries (collectively, “iCIMS”) recognises the importance of protecting and ensuring the integrity of Subscriber’s Confidential Information and Personal Data, including.
+iCIMS, Inc. and its subsidiaries (collectively, “iCIMS”) recognizes the importance of protecting and ensuring the integrity of Subscriber’s Confidential Information and Personal Data, including.
 Subscribers’ Confidential Information and Personal Data are gathered, used, stored, shared, secured, retained, and disposed of in accordance with applicable laws and regulations, privacy best practices, and the terms of the agreement between iCIMS and the Subscriber.

 This Data Security & Privacy Statement (“Statement”) explains how we process, gather, use, store, share, secure, retain, and dispose of Confidential Information and Personal Data on behalf of our Subscribers’ and their users.
 To this end, iCIMS has adopted this statement to secure and limit unauthorized disclosure of Subscribers’ Confidential Information and/or Personal Data.

 Although iCIMS does not rely on with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks (“Privacy Shield Frameworks”) for cross-boarder data transfers, iCIMS complies with the Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information previously transferred from the European Economic Area, the UK, and Switzerland to the United States. iCIMS has self-certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles.

 Compliance with Applicable Data Protection and Privacy Law